maina-david/multi-shortcode-mpesa/README.md

 This package seeks to help php developers implement the various Mpesa APIs without much hustle.
 It is based on the REST API whose documentation is available on https://developer.safaricom.co.ke.

+It supports multiple shortcodes on both sandbox and production environments.

 ## Installation

 You can install the PHP SDK via composer or by downloading the source